uozuAho/arduino_due_blank/README.md

   case, I added C:\arduino-1.5.2\hardware\tools\g++_arm_none_eabi\bin to Windows' PATH variable.
 - Also make sure make is in PATH
-- Finally, modify the upload.sh script to suit your system.
-This script uploads the project to the Arduino Due).
-I'll make a Windows script at some point
+- Finally, modify the upload.sh/upload.bat script to suit your system.
+These scripts upload the project to the Arduino Due.

 NOTE:
 The arguments to the gcc compilers and linker are slightly different to those